MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ### Regional monitoring resources

 These resources live in the application landing zone subscription(s).
 Monitoring data for global resources and regional resources are stored independently.
-A single, centralized observability store isn't recommended because it can potentially be a single point of failure.
 The Azure services and their configuration remain the same as the [**baseline monitoring resources**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#observability-resources).

 > For more information, see the [Monitoring considerations](#monitoring-considerations) section.